Can chickens eat vegetables? Here are the best and worst for your flock.

 • The only studies of poultry and celery dealt with mountain celery powder(8), which was found to significantly lower the levels of "bad" (LDL) cholesterol, and raise those of "good" (HDL) cholesterol.

-• It's readily available in health food shops, but make sure you buy celery powder and not celery salt.
-It's easy to sprinkle this on their feed every so often, or mix it into something like the Poultry Protein Platter for an extra immune system boost in the winter.
+• Sprinkle it on their feed, or mix it into a treat like the Poultry Protein Platter for an extra immune system boost in the winter.

 • Organic and GMO free, something like this is ideal.
 (This is an "affiliate link", which means that if you click and buy something, I earn a small commission at no extra cost to you)